VanilsonFernandes/A.M.M.A-deprecated/README.md

 ## Developer Notes

+The app is located in ./budget.
+Ensure Flutter is installed and build normally (see documentation).
+This version was built using Flutter version Channel stable, 3.13.6.

 ### Pull Requests and Contributions

 Unfortunately, I am currently not accepting contributions due to licensing and credits.
 Since this application turns some profits, I want to avoid any muddy water when it comes to compensation for contributions.
 You are free to submit an [issue](https://github.com/jameskokoska/Cashew/issues) and I can consider it!